Where to buy bedding – the 25 best places to shop bed linen, duvets, pillows and more

 If you’re wondering where to buy bedding that's stylish, good quality and affordable, these brands offer a one-way ticket to snooze-town

 Wondering where to buy bedding?
 Then you're in the right place.
-As Ideal Home's Sleep Editor I've been lucky enough to test out bedding from over 30 different brands, and in this guide, I'll share my thoughts on the best places to shop.
+As Ideal Home's Sleep Editor, I've been lucky enough to test out bedding from well over 40 different brands, and in this guide, I'll share my thoughts on the best places to shop.

 After all, improving your sleep quality doesn't stop at finding the best mattress for your sleep style.
-What you put on the bed – from the sheets you lay on to the pillow you rest your head on – is important too.
+What you put on the bed – from the sheets you lie on to the pillow you rest your head on – is just as important.

 - Argos: budget pillows, duvets, and more £-££